Cody Satterwhite: Hanshin Tigers

 He signed with the Hanshin Tigers of Nippon Professional Baseball's Central League during the 2016 season.

 Baltimore Orioles

-He signed a minor league contract with the Baltimore Orioles in early 2017.
-But was released after spring training.
+On January 9, 2017, Satterwhite signed a minor league contract with the Baltimore Orioles organization.
+He was released by the team following spring training on April 1.

 Washington Nationals

 On April 20, 2017, Satterwhite signed a minor league contract with the Washington Nationals.
-He resigned with the Nationals for the 2018 season.
-He was released on May 31, 2018.
+He made 24 appearances for the Triple–A Syracuse Chiefs, logging a 4.35 ERA with 43 strikeouts across 49 2/3 innings pitched.
+Satterwhite elected free agency following the season on November 6.

+On January 20, 2018, Satterwhite re–signed with the Nationals on a new minor league contract.
+He made only three appearances for Syracuse before being released by the organization on May 31.

 Diablos Rojos del México

 On July 2, 2018, Satterwhite signed with the Diablos Rojos del México of the Mexican League.
 He was released on July 23, 2018.